greenhomesums

 How is this different from your main solar calculator?

 This page is postcode-first with confident defaults, designed to answer "what's the payback in my area?" in one look.
-For full scenario comparison, battery modelling and stress tests, use the full Solar Panel Savings Calculator.
+For full scenario comparison, battery modelling and stress tests, use the [full solar panel savings calculator.
+If you're planning to pair solar with a battery and an EV, the [solar + battery + EV combined savings calculator models the whole home-energy stack together.

 How this calculator works